-Safer Intersections Coming to Tigard in 2019
+Safer Intersections Coming to Tigard in Summer 2019

 Traffic safety is a priority for the City of Tigard.
 Running red-lights has been identified as the leading cause of urban crashes according to the Insurance Institute for Highway Safety.
 Currently, there are not enough police officers to enforce red-light violations at every dangerous intersection in Tigard.